-In addition to investments held at fair value, the Organization has long-term investments of \$284,515 and \$284,921 for the years ended December 31, 2016 and 2015, respectively.
-As of December 31, 2016 and 2015, the Organization has investments in limited partnerships of \$270,215 and \$270,621, respectively, and in a privately held company of \$14,300.
+In addition to investments held at fair value, the Organization has long-term investments of \$14,300 and \$284,515 for the years ended December 31, 2017 and 2016, respectively.
+Included in the long-term investments are investments in a privately held company of \$14,300 and in limited partnerships of \$- and \$270,215, respectively.
+The privately held company is valued at cost.
 The limited partnerships are invested in real estate for which there is no readily determinable market value.
 Values for these investments are obtained from income tax reporting data.
-The privately held company is valued at cost.
 Because of this inherent uncertainty of valuation for the Organization's investments in limited partnerships and a privately held company, and for certain underlying investments held by them, which are not readily marketable, values for those investments may differ significantly from values that would have been used had a readily marketable value for them existed.

-The annual return on investments includes an unrealized loss of \$5,701 and realized losses of \$49,457 for the year ended December 31, 2016.
-For the year ended December 31, 2015, the return on investments includes an unrealized loss of \$257,017 and realized gains of \$24,403.
+The annual return on investments includes an unrealized gain of \$267,085 and realized gains of \$4,949 for the year ended December 31, 2017.
+For the year ended December 31, 2016, the return on investments includes an unrealized gain of \$162,861 and realized gains of \$49,457.